“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Cryselle also contains the following inactive ingredients: hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol 400, polyethylene glycol 8000, starch, corn.

-Cryselle comes in packages of 6 blister card dispensers, each containing 28 tablets: 21 active tablets which are white, and 7 inactive tablets which are light-green colored.
+Cryselle comes in packages of 6 blister card dispensers, each containing 28 tablets: 21 active tablets that are white, and 7 inactive tablets that are light-green colored.

 For this contraceptive method to be fully effective, you must take it exactly as prescribed and not exceed intervals of 24 hours.

 Take your first pill on the first day of your period or on the first Sunday after your period begins.